Mission & History: 1960–1979

 The late 1960s, 1970s, and early 1980s were an era of exceptional state support for higher education in Texas.
-Appropriations of tax revenues increased by more than 20% annually, enabling UT Southwestern and its sister institutions in the state to expand significantly.
+Appropriations of tax revenues increased by more than 20 percent annually, enabling UT Southwestern and its sister institutions in the state to expand significantly.

-In 1967 Dr. Charles Sprague was appointed Dean, and he assumed the newly created title of President in 1972.
+In 1967 Charles Sprague, M.D., was appointed Dean, and he assumed the newly created title of President in 1972.
 With broad faculty support, he launched a $50 million building project; $8 million came from philanthropic funds raised by the Southwestern Medical Foundation, including major contributions from the founders of Texas Instruments: Eugene McDermott, Erik Jonsson, and Cecil Green.

-In 1968 Children's Medical Center of Dallas, the medical school's partner in pediatric medicine, moved its facilities to the UT Southwestern campus in order to serve its patients through better access to the medical school's specialists.
+In 1968 Children's Medical Center Dallas, the medical school's partner in pediatric medicine, moved its facilities to the UT Southwestern campus to serve its patients through better access to the medical school's specialists.

 Basic science research at the medical center grew dramatically during the 1970s.
 The institution received increasing numbers of research grants from the National Institutes of Health and from national foundations such as the American Heart Association and the American Cancer Society.